 Customer service is an essential part of any well-established company.
 Business owners of the past used to think of it as a call center room filled with script-reading robots going through the inquiries.
 Today, we know that customer service presents an excellent opportunity to not only retaining and serving old customers but also to gain new ones and in turn, increase the overall sales and profit margins.
-It is a job which requires constant dedication and ongoing investment in order to keep the business afloat in the ruthless sea of competition.
+It is a job that requires constant dedication and ongoing investment in order to keep the business afloat in the ruthless sea of competition.

 Incorporating a customer service early in the startup stage is vital

-Early startups are often chaotic, spending their time on building a product, wooing potential customers and scrambling to find the best possible marketing strategy.
+Early startups are often chaotic, spending their time on building a product, wooing potential customers, and scrambling to find the best possible marketing strategy.
 Most business owners think that setting up a customer support service early in the startup is not that important and they delay it for a later time.
 This ends up turning into a massive trial and error attempt to find the most effective software solution to keep up with the rising needs of the business.
 Instead of focusing on running the company, you now have to waste time figuring out which support solution works best for your business.
-Invest in a customer support early in order to avoid having to deal with it when your hands are already full.
+Invest in customer support early in order to avoid having to deal with it when your hands are already full.

 It’s all about the first impression